pingcap/docs-cn/sql-prepared-plan-cache.md

 - The query contains `?` in the definition of the `Window Frame` window function, such as `(partition by year order by sale rows ? preceding)`.
 If `?` appears elsewhere in the window function, the query is cached.
 - The query contains parameters for comparing `int` and `string`, such as `c_int >= ?` or `c_int in (?, ?)`, in which `?` indicates the string type, such as `set @x='123'`.
 To ensure that the query result is compatible with MySQL, parameters need to be adjusted in each query, so such queries are not cached.
 - The plan attempts to access `TiFlash`.
+- In most cases, the plan that contains `TableDual` is not cached, unless the current `Prepare` statement does not have parameters.

 The LRU linked list is designed as a session-level cache because `Prepare` / `Execute` cannot be executed across sessions.
 Each element of the LRU list is a key-value pair.
 The value is the execution plan, and the key is composed of the following parts: